News about Boston Post Canes for towns in Massachusetts (MA)

-Missing from 1928 to 1981 (read our story).
+Maynard continues the tradition.
+Maynard’s cane went tissing from 1928 to 1981 (read our story).
 Selectmen retired it and remanded it to the Maynard Historical Society.
-On display in the Maynard Town Hall.
+It is on display in the Maynard Town Hall.
 The Maynard Historical Society awards certificate to oldest resident.

 April 28, 2010: Arlene Cook, 98, was awarded Maynard’s Boston Post Cane on April 28th, acknowledging her as Maynard’s oldest resident.
 Arlene was honored by the Board of Selectmen and received her certificate of recognition from BoS Chair David Gavin.

 April 9, 2008: after a proclamation by the Board of Selectmen, the cane was symbolically presented to Dorothy Barlow, 100, who received a certificate.

 September 2008: Elizabeth “Bella” Dodd, holder of Maynard’s cane since 2004 passed away at the age of 103.